-Future Passenger Demand and Factors Influencing Peak Period Ridership

-Peak period ridership is the primary factor that determines PVR.
+Future Passenger Demand and Factors Influencing Peak Period Ridership Peak period ridership is the primary factor that determines PVR.
 Service demand changes over time and is particularly influenced by events such as the opening of new segments of the Metrorail system.

 General Ridership Growth: As stated earlier, the Authority relies on the Council of Governments to project overall regional population and land use growth and transportation demand.
 This fleet management plan needs to take into account at least some portion of that growth in projecting WMATA's future fleet size requirements, particularly given the extremely long period of time required to purchase and deliver new rail cars.
 Hence the inclusion of general ridership growth as a factor influencing fleet size requirements.
-This plan assumes the current ridership level as the base and assumes a future growth of approximately two percent per year.
+This plan assumes the current ridership level as the base and assumes a future growth of approximately two to three percent per year.

 Events and Influencing Factors Accounted for in this Fleet Management Plan: The car requirements shown on Line 1 of Figure 2-2 reflect increasing passenger demand and future rail system extensions.
+The beginning year figures shown for FY 2006 and FY 2007 are higher than the actual number of cars that were in service due to a greater passenger demand and shortage of rail cars.